GRAAL-Research/csmd/README.md

 All the splits are randomly split using a 60-10-30 split with the seed `42`.

-For more detail, see our article or our [Dataset Card](https://huggingface.co/datasets/davebulaval/csmd) on HuggingFace.
+For more details, see our article or our [Dataset Card](https://huggingface.co/datasets/davebulaval/csmd) on HuggingFace.

 ## Download the dataset

-You can manually download our dataset splits available in `dataset` or you can use HuggingFace dataset class as follow:
+You can manually download our dataset splits available in `dataset`, or you can use the HuggingFace dataset class as follows:

 ```python
 from datasets import load_dataset